jamesdonoh/ios-coursework/proposal.md

     down development by requiring use of real physical devices for testing

  4  The app fails to comply with submission guidelines    Unlikely       High    Medium
     for the App store
 ----------------------------------------------------------------------------------------------

-Based on the risks above, the following mitigrations are proposed:
+Based on the risks above, the following mitigation strategies are suggested:

 - Early study of app store submission guidelines and ongoing review [4]
-- ...
+- Testing with a range of different compatible mobile devices and iBeacons [1, 3]
+- Development of a thorough marketing strategy to maximise downloads [2]

 # References